The Best Italian Pasta Experience: Ten Must-Try Dishes

 4. Spaghetti/Rigatoni Alla Carbonara

 There are many hypotheses for the origins of this well-loved dish.
-The ingredients’ simplicity could mean that it was an easy dish for the charcoal makers “Carbonari,” who spent long periods in the woods during the year.
+The simplicity of the ingredients could mean that it was an easy dish for the charcoal makers “Carbonari,” who spent long periods in the woods during the year.
 However, the fact that we do not see reference to this dish in Italian cookbooks until after the Second World War could demonstrate that Roman trattorias invented it to keep the American troops happy using ingredients (eggs and bacon) standard issue for the US soldiers.

 Even culinary experts cannot agree on the origins, so we will probably never know.
 This is not the only debate attached to this most delicious dish!
 What type of bacon should be used?
 Should you use the whole egg or just the yokes?
 Do you add cream?
 What cheese do you put on top?